galaxyproject/admin-training/sessions/03-production-basics/ex3-nginx.md

     }
 ```

-And restart the server with `sudo systemctl restart nginx`.
+And reload the nginx configuration with `sudo systemctl reload nginx`.

 **Part 2 - Serve Galaxy datasets with nginx**